terminusdb/terminusdb/README.md

 In order to build from source, follow the [build from source](docs/BUILD.md) directions.

+### Open Console

+Once you have installed terminusdb-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the console "http://SERVER:PORT/". (the default is: https://127.0.0.1:6363/).

 ### Command Line

 In order to start the terminusdb server or simply to explore a store